aws/karpenter-provider-aws/website/content/en/pre-docs/deployment-guide/_index.md

 ### `eksctl`

 The getting started guide uses `eksctl`.
 This tool is officially supported and sponsored by AWS.
-However, equivalent EKS clusters may be created using CloudFormation, or even the web console.
+However, equivalent EKS clusters may be created using CloudFormation, Terraform, or even the web console.

-The ["cluster.yaml" file](../getting-started/#create-a-cluster) provides does succinctly describe a suitable EKS cluster for Karpenter, including an OIDC provider for IAM (the infrastructure for IRSA).
+The ["cluster.yaml" file](../getting-started/#create-a-cluster) provides a suitable `eksctl` cluster configuration for Karpenter, including an OIDC provider for IAM (a requirement for IRSA).

 `eksctl` also handles interconnecting Kubernetes RBAC and AWS IAM.
 For example, associating the `karpenter` service account with an IAM role for creating instances.